CID

 Workbook

 The topic "What can one do " is one of the most difficult in the first grade.
-Try to arrange your class in such a way that the main idea is conveyed along various representative systems:
+Try to arrange your class in such a way that the main idea is conveyed along various representative systems:1.
+Warm up (Card Index for the First Grade)

 1. The teacher demonstrates what the kids should do.